top of page

 The trail winds through layers of sedimentary rock that alternate between weaker and more resistant rock strata.
 This steep wall consists of weakly cemented mudstone and silt that is currently undergoing active erosion.
 The narrow vertical grooves running down the slope are called rills.
 They form as rain and runoff cascade down the slope.
 Each rill concentrates runoff, carving deeper grooves over time.

-Shortly after leaving the bench, the trail cuts directly through a calcic horizon where we can clearly see how the calcium carbonate cement protects it from erosion.
+Shortly after leaving the bench, the trail cuts directly through a calcite-cemented layer, revealing how calcium carbonate binds the grains together and helps it resist erosion.

 Even the vegetation reflects the landscape’s structure.
 A tamarisk tree clings to the raised section of the wash, its roots laid bare by erosion and its survival uncertain.
 Life takes hold, but erosion continues to cut deeper.